How to Describe Canton, NC in 3 Specific Words

-There are plenty of terms we could use to illustrate multifaceted, charming, growing Canton.
+There are plenty of terms we could use to illustrate multifaceted, charming, creative, growing Canton.
 (See what we did there?)
 Here are just three specific words that describe Canton, NC.

 Canton is Evolving